Hasatori/Decision-Tree-Tool/README.md

     return response;
     }
 ```
 It is not only easier to read, but it is also more reusable.
 It can be even better than this.
-For long evaluation you do not need to use or or and, you can just create your own evaluation properly named, so that it is easy to understand and can be reused.
+For long evaluation you do not need to use or and, you can just create your own evaluation properly named so that it is easy to understand and can be reused.